-Luther was only a man.
-Yes, God used him mightily to free Christianity from the Roman oppressive power.
+God used Martin Luther mightily to free Christianity from the Roman oppressive power.
 The Reformation that gained strength to sweep away the superstitions and darkness of popery into the light of a purer faith based upon the scriptures was, in a large measure, due to the courage and determination of this man.
 But Luther was neither a prophet nor a saint.
-He wrote some things that are wrong and his writings should not be considered infallible inspired.

 Personally I believe Luther would be totally upset if he saw and read how his works are now being used.
-His fight was against the Papacy whom he considered antichrist -- now his works are used to level the walls that separate people from the papacy!
-He would be belligerently angry if he saw what was happening today!
+Luther's theology in many religious circles is simply used in ways which bolsters or buttresses contemporary theological concepts, ideas and trends, with little reference to the whole of his teaching.
+Luther's fight was against the Papacy whom he considered antichrist.
+It was to turn people from the traditions and corruptions of the established church, to scripture and the saving power of Jesus, our Lord and Savior.
+But now his works are used to level the walls that separate people from the papacy!

 For interest sake, here is some history.